-Who Employs Compensation, Benefits, and Job Analysis Specialists?
+Education needed to be a Compensation, Benefits, and Job Analysis Specialist:

-Compensation, Benefits, and Job Analysis Specialists work in the following industries:
+Where do Compensation, Benefits, and Job Analysis Specialists Work?

 Those thinking about becoming a Compensation, Benefits, and Job Analysis Specialist might also be interested in the following careers:

-Career changers with experience as a Compensation, Benefits, and Job Analysis Specialist sometimes find work in one of the following fields:
+Those who work as a Compensation, Benefits, and Job Analysis Specialist sometimes switch careers to one of these choices:

 Image Credit: Arunkumar Umapathy via Creative Commons Attribution-Share Alike 4.0 International

 More about our data sources and methodologies.

 |Request Info||Southern New Hampshire University You have goals.
 Southern New Hampshire University can help you get there.
 Whether you need a bachelor's degree to get into a career or want a master's degree to move up in your current career, SNHU has an online program for you.
 Find your degree from over 200 online programs.
 Learn More >|